 5. Lack of Vitamins and Minerals: It’s important to get your daily dose of vitamins and minerals.
 Vitamin B6 and Magnesium are important for optimal kidney functioning.

 6. Excess Animal Protein: Red meat in particular increases the metabolic load on your body, especially the kidneys.
-Regular consumption of red meat can cause dysfunction
+Regular consumption of red meat can cause dysfunction or failure.

 7. Lack of Sleep: Sleep deprivation can lead to several health problems including kidney disease.
 Your body repairs damaged kidney tissue while you sleep, so better sleep means better kidneys.